Phxstick/acnicoy/data/help/components/reviewing/typing-mode.md

 changed in the settings.

 Press "continue" to move the item to the chosen level and move on to the next question.
-There is also the possibility to immediately continue to the next item after a correct answer, which can be enabled by marking the corresponding checkbox in the test settings.
+There is also the option to immediately continue to the next item after a correct answer, which can be enabled by marking the corresponding checkbox in the test settings.